 - When to intervene (e.g. shutting down the negative, “you’re not pushing hard enough” comments from nurses or doctors or telling family you need time to rest)

-- The type of support you’d like in the delivery room like doing breathing exercises with you, holding your legs, turning off cell phone notifications and not leaving your bedside to talk to family in the waiting room (because, inevitably, that’s when the doctor or nurse will come in to discuss something)
+- The type of support you’d like in the delivery room like doing breathing exercises with you, holding your legs, turning off cell phone notifications, and not leaving your bedside to talk to family in the waiting room (because, inevitably, that’s when the doctor or nurse will come in to discuss something)

 It’s ok to question their recommendations and to choose something different (but still safe!) than their initial suggestion.
-That’s where having a well-informed, assertive and questioning in-room advocate can make the entire experience smoother, happier and more empowering for you.
+That’s where having a well-informed, assertive, and questioning in-room advocate can make the entire experience smoother, happier, and more empowering for you.